Konamiman/MSX2-Technical-Handbook/md/Appendix1.md

 ## MAIN-ROM

-To call routines in MAIN-ROM, the CALL or RTS instruction is used as an ordinary subroutine call.
+To call routines in MAIN-ROM, the CALL or RST instruction is used as an ordinary subroutine call.

 <p>&nbsp;</p>